-We have often heard that le padel was a sport requiring less physical condition and causing less injuries which tennis.
+We have often heard that padel was a sport requiring less physical condition and causing less injuries that tennis.
 Is it really a reality?

-What is the most injury-prone area for footballers? padel and tennis amateurs?
+What is the area most prone to injury in amateur padel and tennis players?

-In the case of padel amateur: In the case of amateur tennis:
+In the case of amateur padel: In the case of amateur tennis:

-If we look at the data of professional tennis players between 2012 and 2016 (unfortunately there is not too much data regarding the players of padel professionals) we find the following distribution.
+If we look at the data of professional tennis players Between 2012 and 2016 (unfortunately there is not much data regarding professional padel players) we find the following distribution.

 We can see a very high number of back injuries, well above the following injuries: foot, shoulder and wrist.